 Armentrout teaches an important lesson on consequences of actions.
 Lena has to live with her bad choice forever and learn how to move on.
 We liked the character depth in this book, especially the relationship between Lena and Sebastian.
-If you’re looking for a super happy book, leave this one alone.
+If you’re looking for a super happy book, leave If There’s No Tomorrow alone.
 If you want to read about real issues teens face, pick this one up and get ready for an emotional roller coaster.

 The first book in the Harbinger series, Storm and Fury, was recently released in summer 2019 as a spin-off to the Dark Elements series.
 The Harbinger series focuses on Zayne, the loser of the Roth-Layla-Zayne love triangle from the the earlier series.
 We admit, this was not our favorite of JLA’s series simply because we are not the biggest Zayne fans.
 We found him to be a bit boring, and thought he lacked the same broodiness and wittiness that Roth had.
 That being said, this is still an excellent book and will be sure to entertain you!